-(Mark One)

-[X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

-For the quarterly period ended June 30, 2013

-[] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to .

-Commission File Number: 000-54014

-VistaGen Therapeutics, Inc.

-(Exact name of registrant as specified in its charter)

-Nevada

-(State or other jurisdiction of incorporation or organization)

-20-5093315 (I.R.S.
-Employer Identification No.)

-343 Allerton Avenue

-South San Francisco, CA 94080 (Address of principal executive offices including zip code)

-(Registrant's telephone number, including area code)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes [X] No []

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-[]

-Accelerated filer

-[]

-Non-Accelerated filer

-[]

-Smaller reporting company

-[X]

-(do not check if a smaller reporting company)

-[X]

-[X]

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [X]

-As of August 12, 2013, 21,811,877 shares of the registrant's common stock, \$0.001 par value, were issued and outstanding.
+(Mark One) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OF a 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end or ded September 30, 2013 [] TRANSITION REPORT PURSUANT TO SECTION 13 OF R 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Nur nber: 000-54014 VistaGen Thera (Exact name of registrant as Nevada (State or other jurisdiction of incorporation or organization) 20-5093315 (I.R.S.
+Employer Identification No.) 343 Allerton South San Francis (Address of principal executive co, CA 94080 (650) 577- (Registrant's telephone numb Indicate by check mark whether the registrant (1) has filed all reports required during the preceding 12 months (or for such shorter period that the registrant requirements for the past 90 days.
+Yes $[X]$ No $[\]$ Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this registrant was required to submit and post such files).
+Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated filer, an acce definitions of "large accelerated filer," "accelerated filer" and "smaller reporting of orting company.
+See the Large accelerated filer [] Non-Accelerated filer [] (do not check if a smaller reporting company) Accelerated filer Smaller reporting company [] [X] Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes [] No [X] As of November 12, 2013, 22,181,877 shares of the registrant's common stock, \$6 0.001 par value, were issued and outstanding.

-VistaGen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended June 30, 2013
+VistaGen Therapeutics, Inc. Quarterly Report on Form 10-Q for the Quarter Ended September 30, 2013